-Eating out in Reykjavík is a great experience but it can also empty out your wallet pretty quickly.
-If you have access to a kitchen you should definitely consider cooking "at home".
-Here's a guide to Reykjavik's supermarkets and grocery stores.
+Eating out in Reykjavík is great but it can also empty out your wallet pretty quickly.
+Shopping at supermarkets is a clever alternative, and here's the only guide you'll need:

 Updated on December 31st, 2018.